brianchotisunanta/Star-Wars-A-New-Wiki/README.md

-# Star Wars: A New Wiki
+# Star Wars: A New Wiki :smile:

 ## **_Check out my app on Heroku:_** **[Star Wars: A New Wiki on Heroku.com](https://star-wars-wiki.herokuapp.com/#/ "Star Wars: A New Wiki")**